RaviChan/ncm-batch-converter/README.md

 ### Usage

-Run the script from the command line, providing the path to the folder containing NCM files:
+Run the script from the command line, providing the path to the folder containing NCM files.
+Optionally, you can specify an output folder:

 ```
-python3 ncm_converter.py /path/to/ncm/files
+python3 ncm_converter.py /path/to/ncm/files [/path/to/output/folder]
 ```

-The converted files will be saved in the current working directory.
+If no output folder is specified, the converted files will be saved in the current working directory.

 ### Note